 From the moment a baby is conceived to its birth, its health must be closely monitored by medical professionals to avoid birth injuries and ensure that the baby’s development in the mother’s womb is stable.

 By closely monitoring the baby’s development and condition from its conception to birth, medical professionals must react to any issues that may arise in the course of the pregnancy and childbirth.

 Sometimes, these issues can arise before or even during birth, or there may be no issues at all.
 When there is an issue, the doctors must order and perform a Cesarean section, also known as C-section.
 Cesarean section is the practice of removing the baby from the mother’s womb when it is necessary to avoid complications in the pregnancy and eliminate any risks for the mother or baby’s health.

-“A C-section helps avoid birth injuries and ensures that the baby is born healthy even though it’s removed from the mother’s womb before the due date,” explains our San Diego birth injury attorney at the Simpson Law Group.
+“A C-section helps avoid birth injuries and ensures that the baby is born healthy even though it’s removed from the mother’s womb before the due date,” explains our birth injury attorney in San Diego, CA at the Simpson Law Group.
 But there are many cases when doctors, obstetricians, and other medical professionals fail to perform a C-section or fail to order the procedure in a timely manner.

 Failure to perform a C-section when the procedure is required exposes the baby to a wide range of health complications.
 Some birth injuries and defects can impact the baby’s life and even cause death, which is why courts treat a failure to perform a C-section as a form of medical malpractice.

 Emergency C-sections are ordered by medical providers when signs of fetal distress are detected in the course of the pregnancy or even shortly before birth in the delivery room.